enspirit/startback/README.md

 Currently,

 1. is handled using extra support on top of Sinatra
-2. is handled using Gyrb specific classes
+2. is handled using Startback specific classes
 3. is handled using Bmg